What Is a Gold IRA?

 Gold IRA rollover

-You can choose to initiate the rollover yourself, but be aware: If you are younger than 59½ years old, you have just 60 days to complete the process, or you will be required to pay income tax on the withdrawn funds and incur a 10% early withdrawal penalty.
+You can choose to initiate the rollover yourself, but be aware that if you are younger than 59½ years old, you have just 60 days to complete the process, or you will be required to pay income tax on the withdrawn funds and incur a 10% early withdrawal penalty.

-Before you initiate the transfer, it’s important to calculate how much of the value of your existing retirement savings you want to place in your new gold IRA.
-As a rule of thumb, most financial planners recommend having a maximum of 5% to 10% of your portfolio allocated to precious metals for optimal diversification.
+Before you initiate the transfer, it's important to calculate how much of the value of your existing retirement savings you want to place in your new gold IRA.
+As a rule of thumb, most financial planners recommend having a maximum of 5% to 10% of your portfolio allocated to alternative assets, including precious metals, in order to achieve optimal diversification.

 How to buy gold in an IRA

-• Choose a gold IRA company.
-You want to choose a gold IRA company that is transparent, straightforward about fees and has a good reputation.
-Check out our guide to the best gold IRA companies to learn more and compare different options.
-A gold IRA company will help you set up your account and sell you the gold (or silver) coins or bars that fund it.
+- Choose a gold IRA company: You want to choose a gold IRA company that is transparent, straightforward about fees and has a good reputation.
+A gold IRA company will help you set up your account and sell you the precious metals that fund it.

-• Go elsewhere for investment advice.
-Gold IRA companies do not operate in an advisory capacity.
-As precious metals dealers, their role is strictly to sell, not offer investment advice — and keep in mind that they are not fiduciaries, meaning that they are not bound by a legal requirement to act in your best financial interests the way some retirement advisors (such as certified financial planners) are.
+- Go elsewhere for investment advice: Gold IRA companies do not operate in an advisory capacity.
+As precious metals dealers, their role is strictly to sell, not offer investment advice.
+Be mindful that they are not fiduciaries, meaning that they are not bound by a legal requirement to act in your best financial interests the way some retirement advisors (such as certified financial planners or financial advisors) are.
 If you need advice, you should seek out a trusted advisor rather than rely on representatives from the gold IRA company.

 How to hold physical gold in an IRA